R4Y-R4Y/blockchain-app/README.md

 <h1 align="center">Welcome to ERC20 Token Transfer Project 👋</h1>

-This is an ERC20 Token Transfer built using the following stack:
+This is an ERC20 Token Transfer Project built using the following stack:

 <table >
     <tr>